silicann/kien/README.md

 ## Examples

-kien works by annotating functions with decorators.
+kien mostly works by annotating functions with decorators.
 See the examples folder 😊

 ```sh
 # run examples with pipenv